acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 ## 2. Config

 - Only directly defined Subclasses will be taken into account.
-An fully inherited subclass will be ignored and will not provide an Interaction.
+A fully inherited subclass will be ignored and will not provide an Interaction.

 ## 2.1 Properties